And what can be done to save a failed root canal?

 SIMPLE - the tooth has become infected.
 Somewhere, somehow bacteria have got inside the root canal system of the tooth and set up an infection.

 SO it's sore, painful, and you need something doing about it.
-The options are limited - either a RE-TREATMENT with a specialist in root canal work (an endodontist), OR simply get the tooth pulled.
+The options are limited, depending on what is causing the pain.

 BUT what are the complications with root canal that make failure a possibility?
 Let's start right at the beginning, from the dentist's point of view.
 What does he have to do to get the highest chance of a successful root treatment?

-First off, the dentist has to get the right tooth.
+First off, before he even starts the root treatment, the dentist has to get the right tooth.
 It seems obvious, and usually it's clear enough, but not always.
 At times, it can be very difficult to judge which of two or three neighboring teeth is the cause of the toothache.

 Second, the dentist has to find the little space inside the middle of the tooth.
 Again, it sounds easy, but when you're the one holding the drill, you want to be sure you're drilling in the right direction!